Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 ## Configure your project for AR

+The first step is to install the toolkit package from [Nuget](https://www.nuget.org/packages/Esri.ArcGISRuntime.ARToolkit/).
+Next, configure your app projects:

 ### Configuration for iOS

 1. Ensure that the camera and location strings are set in **Info.plist**.
 You must provide values for *Privacy - Camera Usage Description* and *Privacy - Location When In Use Usage Description*.